chadbramwell/write_a_c_compiler/README.md

   * if/else and ?: were quite similar
   * I think these were easier because the cmp/jmp assembly stuff had already been done in the past with binary operations.
   * Added -test option to test everything.
 TODO: actually test clang's compilation of prog and its return value to our prog's return value.
+* 9/7/2019 - **STAGE 7 TESTS PASS!**
+  * Took less than a day, relatively easy addition.
+  * Note that my internal stack is limited (max of 256 vars on a stack frame, max of 256 stack frames) but that's fine for now.
+  * Strangely, I ignored almost everything in https://norasandler.com/2018/03/14/Write-a-Compiler-7.html -> I think it's the first time an algorithm was described in depth and honestly the algo requirements seemed really simple to me.
+I also totally ignored the stuff on "deallocating variables on the stack" because there's no point.
+It's a waste of assembly and more complicated than it needs to be.
+Note that my feeling here is in stark contrast to the simplicity that every AST operation puts its value into %rax.

 ## TODO (other than Stages)
 * Eliminate clang depedency (by generating binary directly)